emptyfist/Group-chat/README.md

 5. User Mapping Service: Our chat service is globally distributed.
 We need to keep track of the server ID of the user’s session host.

 ![This is an image](https://github.com/emptyfist/Group-chat/blob/main/image.png)

+## Description for TDD

+The main test point is interaction with Web Socket server(Ofc, interaction between FE component is important).
+Use Jest or Jasmine to test FE component and interaction between server.

+To ensure that my app is fully tested before deploy, will use CircleCi or Pipeline and make test before deploying to server.